Gary Coltman

-Gary Coltman (born 1965), is a male retired cyclist who competed for England.
+Gary Coltman (born 1965), is an English retired cyclist.

 Cycling career

 He represented England and competed in the 4,000 metres individual pursuit and won a bronze medal in the 4,000 metres team pursuit event, with Chris Boardman, Rob Muzio, Guy Rowland and Jon Walshaw, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 Coltman was a 5 times British track champion, winning the British National Omnium Championships from 1989 to 1993 and was a professional from 1988 to 1996.

 Management

 In 2013 he became the head of performance for Scottish Cycling.

+Personal life

+His daughter Amelia Coltman in a skeleton bob racer.